Skip to main content ] Facebook Twitter Member area

 Although routines and rituals are similar, and some people may use the terms interchangeably, there is a key difference between the two.

-Having a blend of routines and rituals in your daily life, has benefits for your life in retirement and will help you throughout later life stages.
+Having a combination of routines and rituals in your daily life is beneficial for your life in retirement and will help you throughout later life stages.

 Benefits